 PMCID: coming soon for all published articles

-Skin Allergy welcomes submissions of the following article types: Brief Research Report, Clinical Trial, Community Case Study, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Study Protocol and Systematic Review.
+Skin Allergy welcomes submissions of the following article types: Brief Research Report, Clinical Trial, Community Case Study, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Study Protocol and Systematic Review.

 All manuscripts must be submitted directly to the section Skin Allergy, where they are peer-reviewed by the Associate and Review Editors of the specialty section.